DLR-RY/FMU4FOAM/docs/pages/doc/doc_OfasFMU.md

 }
 ```

-the controlDict specifies two variables *host* and *port* that need to be specified in the system/simulationParameters:
+the controlDict specifies two variables: *host* and *port* that need to be specified in the system/simulationParameters:

 ```cpp
 /*--------------------------------*- C++ -*----------------------------------*\